-The PRA did not require Omnilife to apply a capital add-on as at 31 December 2019.
+The PRA did not require Omnilife to apply a capital add-on as at 31 December 2020.

-The SCR at 31 December 2019 is lower than at the previous year-end, mainly due to reduction in mortality and life catastrophe risks, reflecting the run-off of the business, plus a small decrease in market risk as the portfolio became more diversified.
+The SCR at 31 December 2020 is higher than at the previous year-end, mainly due to the transfer in of annuity business and the assets backing this business.